n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 # 0x01 Seccomp

 This section would have a short intro to seccomp by showing you how to build a seccomp sandbox.

 `https://man7.org/linux/man-pages/man2/seccomp.2.html`

 If you run `man 2 seccomp`, you would get the man page of the wrapper of syscall seccomp and it's one of the baisc interfaces to the user space.

-I hated verbose man page, but I found that's exact the most percise info that I should start with.
-It would include introduction for different arguments and recent new features that you can hardly find in old summary passages.
-In addition, there are plenty of samples which could be used to create some test cases.
-A main reason, for what I can't solve S2, is I didn't read the man page.
+I hated the verbose man page, but I found that's exactly the most precise info that I should start with.
+It would include an introduction for different arguments and recent new features that you can hardly find in old summary passages.
+In addition, there are plenty of samples that could be used to create some test cases.
+The main reason, why I can't solve S2, is I didn't read the man page.
 If I read it, it's not hard to connect ioctl and seccomp.

 okay, let's come back to the seccomp,